DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 [Upgrade to Pretty Link Pro](http://prettylinkpro.com "Upgrade to Pretty Link Pro")

-*Pretty Link Pro* is a **significant upgrade** to *Pretty Link Lite* that adds many tools and redirection types that will allow you to create pretty links automatically, cloak links, auto-tweet links, replace keywords thoughout your blog with pretty links and much more.
+*Pretty Link Pro* is a **significant upgrade** to *Pretty Link Lite* that adds many tools and redirection types that will allow you to create pretty links automatically, cloak links, replace keywords thoughout your blog with pretty links and much more.
 You can learn more about *Pretty Link Pro* here:

 [About](http://prettylinkpro.com/about "About") | [Features](http://prettylinkpro.com/features "Features") | [Pricing](http://prettylinkpro.com/pricing "Pricing")